liuhuigmail/GrowingBugRepository/README.md

 - `docker pull registry.cn-hangzhou.aliyuncs.com/bit-zhuzhihao/growingbugrepository:0.3`

+Or you can download docker image with latest version of growingBugs on https://zenodo.org/records/14286643

 By simply loading the image with Docker, you can make the system ready for evaluation where all configurations (e.g., Java versions, paths, and even all data within the repository) should have been well set.